kyma-project/kyma/docs/asset-store/docs/03-04-asset-metadata-service.md

 The Asset Metadata Service is an HTTP server that exposes files metadata extraction functionality.
 It contains a simple HTTP endpoint which accepts `multipart/form-data` forms.
 The service extracts front matter YAML metadata from text files in arbitrary extension.

-The main purpose of the service is to provide metadata extraction for Asset Store.
+The main purpose of the service is to provide metadata extraction for Asset Store controllers.
+That's why it is only available inside the cluster.
 To use it, define `metadataWebhookService` in Asset and ClusterAsset custom resources.

 ## Front matter metadata